-At September 30, 2020, the levels in the fair value hierarchy into which the Company's financial assets and liabilities are measured and recognized in the statement of financial position at fair value are categorized are as follows:
+At September 30, 2021, the levels in the fair value hierarchy into which the Company's financial assets and liabilities are measured and recognized in the statement of financial position at fair value are categorized are as follows:

-Level 1 Level 2
+Level 1 Level 3

-Cash 15 -
+Cash 7 -

-Derivative liability - 1,,471
+Derivative liability - 1,126

-The fair value of the Company's derivative liability was determined by using inputs other than quoted prices that are observable for the liability.
+The fair value of the Company's derivative liability was determined by using inputs that are not based on observable market data.

-Notes to the Consolidated Financial Statements For the years ended September 30, 2020 and 2019 (Expressed in thousands of U.S., except share and per share amounts)
+Notes to the Consolidated Financial Statements For the years ended September 30, 2021 and 2020 (Expressed in thousands of U.S., except share and per share amounts)

-16. FINANCIAL INSTRUMENTS - (Continued)
+FINANCIAL INSTRUMENTS - (Continued)

-At September 30, 2020, there were no financial assets or liabilities measured and recognized in the statement of financial position at fair value that would be categorized as level 3 in the fair value hierarchy above.
+At September 30, 2021, there were no financial assets or liabilities measured and recognized in the statement of financial position at fair value that would be categorized as level 2 in the fair value hierarchy above.

-At September 30, 2020, the carrying amounts of receivables and advances, trade and other payables, due to related party, and other debt, are considered to be reasonable approximations of their fair values due to the short-term nature of these instruments.
+At September 30, 2021, the carrying amounts of receivables and advances, trade and other payables, due to related party, and other debt, are considered to be reasonable approximations of their fair values due to the short-term nature of these instruments.
+Long-term debt also is a reasonable approximation of its fair value.